11 Days Touring South Italy Shrines

 DAY 8: Rome

-Dinner and overnight in hotel
+Dinner and overnight in hotel.

 DAY 9: Rome

-Transfer by bus to the monastery of St Gregorio al Celio and testify of Mercy at the community of the
+Transfer by bus to the monastery of St Gregorio al Celio and testify of Mercy at the community of the Missionary sisters of Charity (sisters of Mary Therese of Calcutta).

 In the afternoon, continue your pilgrim journey to the Basilica of Saint Mary Major (Maria Maggiore).
 We celebrate Mass here.
 This is the largest Marian church in Rome.
 Its construction began after the Council of Ephesus in 431 proclaimed that Mary was the Mother of God.
 Saint Jerome, translator of the Bible into the Latin Vulgate, is buried here.

-Dinner and overnight at our hotel
+Dinner and overnight at our hotel.

 DAY 10: Rome

-Dinner and overnight in hotel
+Dinner and overnight in hotel.

 DAY 11 : Rome/U.S.A.